projecthorus/HorusGroundStation/README.md

 * HorusMessenger.py - Basic text-messenger GUI application.
 * PacketSniffer.py - Console application which prints a textual representation of all LoRaUDPServer UDP broadcast packets seen on the local network.
 * TelemetryUpload.py - Listens for payload telemetry, and uploads to Habitat.
+* ChaseTracker.py - Pushes chase car positions from a local GPS (configured in defaults.cfg) to Habitat, and also into the local network via UDP broadcast.